 Momentary Mode

-Unfortunately, the only way you can exit momentary mode is to break the power between the e-switch and the LED driver.
+The only way you can exit momentary mode is to break the power between the e-switch and the LED driver.
 With the Lumintop FW series lights you have to completely unscrew the head, and screw it back on again.
-With the Noctogon KR series lights, you just have to slightly unscrew and rescrew the tail cap.
+With the Noctogon KR series lights, you just have to slightly unscrew and rescrew the tail or head cap.

 A few other things